benjaminsg/bostonhackstest/README.md

   i.
 You don't talk about Hackathon Practice

 II.
-The Second Rules of Hacakthon Practice
+The Second Rule of Hacakthon Practice

   i.
 You don't talk about Hackathon Practice